trailofbits/ManticoreUI/README.rst

 - Run Dialog

     The run dialog is shown when you invoke the ``Solve with Manticore`` command.
 It allows you to configure the various manticore options, and the changes will be saved to the ``bndb`` file.
 Some example configs include using a combination of ``LD_PRELOAD`` and ``LD_LIBRARY_PATH`` environment variables to run the binary with custom glibc.
+    The ``Emulate until address`` option allows you to use the Unicorn engine's emulation until a certain address, for significant execution speed-up.

 .. image:: ./screenshots/run_dialog.png
     :align: center